danmarsua1/Acme-Recipes/README.txt

 # purposes.
 The copyright owner does not offer any warranties or representations, nor do
 # they accept any liabilities with respect to them.

-This is a starter project.
-It is intended to be a core learning asset for the students who have enrolled the Design and Testing subject of the Software Engineering curriculum of the University of Sevilla.
-This project helps them start working on their new information system projects.
+This is a Acme-Recipes project for september evaluation.
+This project is a Acme information system project.

-To get this project up and running, please follow the appropriate guideline, taking into account that you must link Acme-Framework-22.1 excluding the following resources:
+To get this project up and running, please follow the appropriate guideline, taking into account that you must link Acme-Framework-22.7 excluding the following resources:

 - **/fragments/**